sdsc/math-roll/README.md

 - <a href="http://http://eigen.tuxfamily.org/" target="_blank">eigen</a> is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 - <a href="http://www.gnu.org/software/gsl/" target="_blank">GSL</a> is a numerical library for C and C++ programmers.
 - <a href="http://www.netlib.org/lapack/" target="_blank">LAPACK</a> provides routines for solving systems of simultaneous linear equations, least-squares solutions of linear systems of equations, eigenvalue problems, and singular value problems.
-- <a href="http://www.gnu.org/software/octave/" target="_blank">Octave</a> is a high-level interpreted language, primarily intended for numerical computations.
-It provides capabilities for the numerical solution of linear and nonlinear problems, and for performing other numerical experiments.
 - <a href="http://glaros.dtc.umn.edu/gkhome/metis/parmetis/overview" target="_blank">ParMETIS</a> is an MPI-based parallel library that implements a variety of algorithms for partitioning unstructured graphs, meshes, and for computing fill-reducing orderings of sparse matrices.
 - <a href="http://www.mcs.anl.gov/petsc/" target="_blank">petsc</a>  is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations
 - <a href="http://www.netlib.org/scalapack/" target="_blank">ScaLAPACK</a> is a library of high-performance linear algebra routines for parallel distributed memory machines.